mtdtao/Flicks/README.md

 ## Notes

-Storing image to the dictionary type variable.
+Challenge: Storing image to the dictionary type variable.

 ## License